PALab/place/README.md

 The following sections will tell which values must be set to support certain operations.

+*Note:* It is possible that these names may have changed, or new values are required.
+In other words, this README may not alway be up to date with the latest code changes.
+But not to worry, PLACE should automatically insert default values into the config file if no existing value is found, which can then be edited to suit your lab setup.

 ### Tektronix oscilloscope

 The Tektronix oscilloscope requires the IP address to be set.